Frequently Asked Questions:

 Q: Can I get information on past exhibitions or about works in the permanent collection?

 A: Yes, some information is already listed on this site.
 Staff/interns are prepared to answer questions about past exhibitions or virtually any work in the permanent collection, as requested.
-Inquiries can be sent via the “Contact Us” button on this site.
+Inquiries can be sent via the contact information listed on this site.
 Publications associated with our past exhibitions are also available.
 A small charge to cover expenses associated with shipping these publications may be assessed.